If you’re a parent facing separation or divorce …

 - avoid the anxiety and guilt of having to make choices or decisions that are not their responsibility

-- remember the respectful way you handled the challenges Mom and Dad have been experiencing
+- remember the respectful way you handled the challenges both parents have been experiencing

 - thank you when they grow up, as my son did, for trying your hardest at all times to create a Child-Centered Divorce!

 Why, you may ask, should I listen to you?